emilpriver/go-hugo-portfolio/content/blog/note/my-interview-at-klarna/index.md

 getLastThreeValues(values)
 ```
 My solution was to create a function inside of the `getLastThreeValues` function which I recalled inside the function if there is any next value.
 And this works fine if we don't have too much data.
-What happens if we increase the object to a million values.
+What happens if we increase the object to a million values?.
 Then we have an issue.
-The main issue is that when we call a function that has a function inside the function we allocate a lot of memory.
+The main issue is that when we call a function that has a function inside the function do we allocate a lot of memory.
 This means that sooner or later will we have an issue where the instance that runs the code, runs out of memory and dies.

 When I was finished did the interview asks me if I had any idea of a way to improve the code, and I said no as couldn't think of a better solution at the time.
 At that time did I realize that it was probably a good idea to use the interviewer, so I asked him if he had any ideas.
 He then talked about the problem of memory and asked me if I could think of a solution by using a while loop.
 So at that point did I and during the interview together work on a solution where he mostly told me keywords such as, "while loop", and "splice".